DL DAM LLM Independent research · AI × DAM

 What are the failure modes of each pattern?

-**Pattern C (manual context)** suffers from staleness.
-Claude Projects don't auto-refresh; if your asset library changes daily, the LLM reasons over yesterday's state.
+**Pattern C (context injection)** goes stale silently.
+Claude Projects don't auto-refresh; if your asset library changes daily, the LLM reasons over yesterday's metadata.
+For high-velocity creative teams, that lag compounds into bad recommendations.

 How should I sequence a DAM-to-LLM migration?